 Drinking Water Quality

-The number of consumers that are served by water supplies subject to a boil water notice has reduced from over 23,000 to fewer than 6,000 currently.
-This reduction is due to prioritising investment in key ‘at risk’ supplies in County Roscommon and other vulnerable areas in 2015.
-Despite this welcome, large reduction in boil water notices, Irish Water needs to press ahead now with remedial works on the outstanding 16 public water supplies so that the threat of long-term boil water notices is eliminated.
-In 2014, the quality of public water supplies serving 82 per cent of the population remained very good with 99 per cent of samples complying with microbiological and chemical standards.
-There has been an 85 per cent reduction in E. coli detections since the EPA became the environmental regulator in 2007.
+The number of consumers served by public water supplies subject to a boil water notice was at an all-time low of 5,743 people at the end of 2016 across 12 drinking water supplies.
+This is a welcome significant reduction in numbers of the last few years.
+The number of public water supplies identified as being 'at risk' on the EPA Remedial Action List was also at the lowest level of 99 supplies at the end of 2016.
+Irish Water need to continue to progress remedial works on the outstanding 'at risk' supplies so that the threat of long-term boil water notices and other chemical failures is eliminated.
+In 2015, the quality of public water supplies serving 83 per cent of the population remained very good with 99 per cent of samples complying with microbiological and chemical standards.
+There has been an 86.5 per cent reduction in E.coli detections since the EPA became the environmental regulator in 2007.
 The quality of drinking water from private supplies, however, remains inferior to that from public supplies.

 Urban Waste Water Treatment

 Investment in waste water infrastructure has resulted in significant improvements in the treatment of urban waste water.
-94 per cent of urban waste water at areas >500 p.e. now receives at least secondary (biological) treatment compared to less than 30 per cent in 2001.
+Over 94 per cent of urban waste water at areas >500 p.e. now receives at least secondary (biological) treatment compared to less than 30 per cent in 2001.
 However, urban waste water still poses a threat to the quality of receiving waters in some areas.
-In 2014, discharges from 18 per cent of large urban areas (31 out of 174) did not achieve mandatory EU standards, 12 large urban areas did not meet the EU Directive requirement to provide secondary treatment and untreated sewage was discharged at 45 areas.
+In 2015, discharges from 17 per cent of large urban areas (29 out of 171) did not achieve mandatory EU standards, and untreated sewage was discharged at 43 areas.

 |Water||Status / Trend|